freiheit/discord_feedbot/README.md

 "client.run()" with the more complicated stuff inside the if __name__ block instead (in order to insert the background task coroutines into async)

+If you want to do live changes, you should be able to change the CONFIG variable.

 I'm guessing a few changes will need to be made in order to run as a library, like maybe changing how client= gets set, to something with a setup function that takes an optional client argument, maybe?
 If you figure